-As your own teacher, you’ll need to have the necessary focus, energy, and necessary motivation and be able to find all of the useful information in terms of learning the essential basics, and not waste time with useless paths, while also practicing exercises.
+As your own teacher, though, you'll need to have the necessary focus, energy, and necessary motivation.
+You'll need to be able to find all of the useful information in terms of learning the essential basics, and not waste time with useless paths, while also practicing exercises.

-The first instinct you’ll have when you pick up a guitar is that you’ll want to play at home by yourself, or with friends; others might be better than you, their levels maybe at a point where you can learn a few interesting points.
+The first instinct you'll have when you pick up a guitar is that you'll want to play at home by yourself, or with friends.
+Others might be better than you, their levels maybe at a point where you can learn a few interesting guitar tricks and guitar licks.

 Being able to play within a group is a great feeling: you'll listen, observe, understand, be able to discuss one technique or another with your friends, and you'll learn some useful tips.

-Secondly, once you’ve gotten a handle on the basics and can play two or three songs, string together a few chords, your level won’t really advance: you’ll stagnate and there’s a risk that you’ll lose motivation and feel the urge to abandon the guitar altogether.
+Secondly, once you've gotten a handle on the basics and can play two or three songs, string together a few chords, your level may not advance too much.
+You can stagnate and there's a risk that you'll lose motivation and feel the urge to abandon the guitar altogether.

 Learning to Play the Guitar with Supporting Materials